forward/capify-ec2/readme.md

  * Make your feature addition or bug fix.
  * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
- * Commit, do not mess with rakefile, version, or history.
+ * Commit, do not change the version, or changelog.
-   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+   (if you want to have your own version, that is fine but bump version in a commit by itself so I can ignore it when I pull)
  * Send me a pull request.
 Bonus points for topic branches.

 ### Copyright

-Copyright (c) 2011, 2012, 2013 Forward.
+Copyright (c) 2011, 2012, 2013, 2014 Forward.
 See [LICENSE](https://github.com/forward/capify-ec2/blob/master/LICENSE) for details.